Zofia Nałkowska: Biography

-Nałkowska was born into a family of intellectuals dedicated to issues of social justice, and studied at the clandestine Flying University under the Russian partition.
+Nałkowska was born into a family of intellectuals dedicated to issues of social justice.
+She was the sister of the sculptor Hanna Nałkowska.
+She studied at the clandestine Flying University under the Russian partition.
 Upon Poland's return to independence and the establishment of the Second Polish Republic she became one of the country's most distinguished feminist writers of novels, novellas and stage-plays characterized by socio-realism and psychological depth.

 From 1928, she was vice-president of the Polish PEN Club.
 In the 1930s, she took an active part in speeches against the Sanation regime.
 She was one of the organizers of protests against political persecution in Poland.
 From 1933, she has been a member of the Polish Academy of Literature.

 During the German occupation, she was engaged in underground literary activities and after participated in the work of the International Commission for the Investigation of Hitler's Crimes in Poland.
 A supporter of the new communist authorities in Poland, Nałkowska became a deputy of the State National Council and later a deputy of the National Assembly of the Polish People's Republic.